Knightlife27/Knightlife27/README.md

 - 🤝 I’m looking for help with **improving my Chess AI Engine**

-- 💬 Ask me about **React, Flask, OpenAI integrations, Minimax algorithm, and/or Alpha-beta pruning!**
+- 💬 Ask me about **React, Flask, OpenAI integrations, or the Minimax algorithm!**

 - 📫 How to reach me **dylan.shafe@gmail.com**

-- ⚡ Fun fact **In my freetime I enjoy surfing, playing chess, and spending time with family/friends**
+- ⚡ Fun fact **In my freetime I enjoy surfing, playing guitar and chess, and spending time with family/friends**

 <h3 align="left">Connect with me:</h3>
 <p align="left">